JvanKatwijk/drm-receiver/README.md

  * time synchronization to continuously detect the first sample of a word in the time domain;

+ * frequency synchronization, first of all to ensure that the frequency offset is less than (half of) the carrier distance (the "coarse" offset), secondly that small offsets within the carrier are also noted and dealt with.

- * the decoding of the FAC, since the FAC is encoded QAM4 it is easy is the frequency correction is OK;
+ * the decoding of the FAC, since the FAC is encoded QAM4 it is easy is the frequency correction is OK.
+Note that if time and or frequency correction are not done well, decoding of the FAC is impossible.

- * the decoding of the SDC, slightly more complex that decoding the FAC;
+ * the decoding of the SDC, slightly more complex that decoding the FAC.
+In general, if FAC decoding is impossible, so is SDC decoding.

- * the decoding of the selected service in the MSC, usually AAC encoded audio.
+ *  extracting the bits for the selected service, and decoding  these bits, usually AAC encoded audio.

-The decoder contains labels to show the correctness of these decoding.
+The decoder contains labels to show the correctness of the time, the FAC, the SDC and the AAC decoding.

 ![overview](/drm-decoder.png?raw=true)

 The picture of the decoder gives quite some information about the received and decoded signal.

- * at the top left, the measured frequency offset, two numbers, one for the so-called coarse offset, i.e. the number of carriers off (here -281 Hz), the second number telling the fine offset, i.e. the offset in the carrier (here -18 Hz)
+ * at the top left, the measured frequency offset, two numbers, one for the so-called coarse offset, i.e. the number of carriers off (here -281 Hz), the second number telling the fine offset, i.e. the offset in the carrier (here -18 Hz).
+Since the FAC decosing is possible, the coarse frequency offset is compnsated for, and the fine offset is sufficiently well handled.

  * the number 10:59 gives the time (UTC) derived from the transmission